 It also helps explain why, after the Federal Cabinet reshuffle in March, the Minister responsible for Whole-of-Government (WofG) ICT is also responsible for bringing down the unemployment rate.

-The reshuffle placed new ministers at the head of three agencies that are among the biggest spenders on ICT and saw the return of the Digital Transformation Agency (DTA) to the Department of Premier and Cabinet (PM&C).
+The reshuffle placed new ministers at the head of three agencies that are among the biggest spenders on ICT and saw the return of the Digital Transformation Agency (DTA) to the Department of the Prime Minister and Cabinet (PM&C).
 The reshuffle has meant new responsibilities for some of the biggest names in federal politics (Peter Dutton) and those most involved in shaping WofG ICT policy making (Stuart Robert).

 Robert was responsible for the DTA, and therefore WofG ICT, in his position as Minister for Social Services and was highly influential in that role.
 When he was moved to the Employment portfolio it was initially assumed that his DTA responsibilities would be vested in the new Minister for Social Services, Linda Reynolds.